 What Does Insurance Pay For?

-- Charging higher copayments or deductibles for substance abuse services
+- Charge higher copayments or deductibles for substance abuse services

-- Setting more extensive network restrictions on substance abuse and psychiatric treatment
+- Set more extensive network restrictions on substance abuse and psychiatric treatment

-- Setting lower coverage limits for substance abuse and mental health care
+- Set lower coverage limits for substance abuse and mental health care

-- Failing to disclose the reasons why substance abuse treatment is denied
+- Fail to disclose the reasons why substance abuse treatment is denied

 Questions to Ask Your Insurance Company

-- Call the customer service number on your insurance card (some insurance cards have a separate number to call for mental health and substance abuse treatment services) to ask about your benefits.
+- Call the customer service number on your insurance card.Ask about your specific benefits.
 If you don’t have a copy of your card, ask your human resources department for the number.

-- Ask whether you will need to be referred by a primary care doctor or another medical professional in order to have your expenses covered.
+- Ask whether you will need a referral from a primary care doctor to have your expenses covered.

-- Ask about whether you’ll be charged a copayment, and whether the expenses will apply to a deductible.
+- Ask about whether a copayment is due and whether the expenses will apply to a deductible.